membrane/api-gateway/com.predic8.membrane.core/examples/router/rest2soap/README.txt

 0

 The interceptor than applies another XSLT stylesheet to the body of the response to strip the soap envelope and soap body from the XML document.
-The stylesheet is referenced by the responseXSLT map entry.
+The stylesheet is referenced by the responseXSLT attribute.
 You will find a copy of the stylesheet below:

 <xsl:stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform"